Cray-HPE/docs-csm/002-CSM-INSTALL.md

 during or after the Shasta v1.4 installation, but it is better to meet the minimum NCN firmware requirement before starting.

+1. For minimum BIOS spec (required settings), see [Node BIOS Preferences](200-NCN-BIOS-PREF.md).

-For minimum NCN firmware versions see [Node Firmware](252-FIRMWARE-NODE.md).
+2. For minimum NCN firmware versions see [Node Firmware](252-FIRMWARE-NODE.md).

-The spine, leaf, CDU, and aggregation network switches may need updates.

-For minimum Network switch versions see [Network Firmware](251-FIRMWARE-NETWORK.md).
+3. For minimum Network switch firmware versions see [Network Firmware](251-FIRMWARE-NETWORK.md).

-Not meeting the minimum versions can result in:
+4. For minimum Network switch configurations see [Management Network Install](401-MANAGEMENT-NETWORK-INSTALL.md).

+> **`WARNING`** Skipping this on a system that is new to Shasta v1.4 (bare-metal or previously installed with Shasta v1.3 or earlier) can result in undesirable difficulties:
+>
-- Misnamed interfaces (missing `hsn0`)
+> - Misnamed interfaces (missing `hsn0`)
-- Malfunctioning bonds (`bond0`)
+> - Malfunctioning bonds (`bond0`)
-- Link failures (i.e. QLogic cards set to 10Gbps fixed)
+> - Link failures (i.e. QLogic cards set to 10Gbps fixed)
-- Malfunctioning or disabled Multi-Chassis LAGG
+> - Malfunctioning or disabled Multi-Chassis LAGG
+> - Back-firing work-around scripts

 > Next: Starting an Installation